badiaamakhlouf/MLOps_Guide/pages/testing_mlops.md

    - **Great expectations**: for testing data quality and schema compliance.
    - **ML-Specific Libraries**: TensorFlow Extended (TFX) or MLflow: for orchestrating and validating pipelines.
 - **CI/CD Tools:** Jenkins, GitHub Actions, Bitbucket Pipelines, or GitLab CI/CD for automating integration tests.

-Benefits of Integration Tests in MLOps
+### 2.7- Benefits of Integration Tests in MLOps
-Increased Confidence: Validate the entire workflow or critical segments in realistic scenarios.
+- **Increased confidence:** validate the entire workflow or critical segments in realistic scenarios.
-Faster Debugging: Quickly pinpoint issues at the interfaces between components.
+- **Faster debugging:** quickly pinpoint issues at the interfaces between components.
-Continuous Validation: Ensure the pipeline remains robust as it evolves.
+- **Continuous validation:** ensure the pipeline remains robust as it evolves.

 Integration testing ensures that your ML pipeline functions cohesively, making it a critical component of robust MLOps practices.

 # 3. End-to-End Tests